Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

         1. At the home page, the user will find a section displaying the three most viewed recipes.

+### Further Testing

+-   The project was tested on the following browsers: Google Chrome, Internet Explorer, Microsoft Edge, Brave and Safari.
+-   The project was tested on the following devices: MacBookAir, Huawei P30, Iphone XS and Ipad.
+-   theFoodLibrary was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.

+### Known Bugs

+-   On Microsoft Edge the <hr> tag (representing the thin green line on the home page) appears positioned to the left of the screen.

 ## Deployment

 ### Deployment to Heroku